AbstractFuture/100DaysOfCloud/Journey/080/Readme.md

 ## Introduction

-I oopted to postpone the exam one more week to make sure I could complete all labs without using man pages or forgetting syntax or procedures.
+I opted to postpone the exam one more week to make sure I could complete all labs without using man pages or forgetting syntax or procedures.
 I'm feeling much more confident this time than I did on my first attempt.

 ## Prerequisite